 Faber-Castell ‘Albrecht Durer’ Aquarelles act more like watercolours and many colours can be lifted from the paper if they are not left too long to dry and set.

-There is a new (2017) Albrecht Durer Magnum pencil which is both lightfast and permanent on the paper after water has been applied.
+There is also the Albrecht Durer Magnum pencils which are both lightfast and permanent on the paper, after water has been applied.

 There is a very good article here (Sept 2017) from Derwent, which covers the subject well.
 Inktense are also sold in block form.
 They are very strongly pigmented.